laravel/docs/upgrade.md

 Laravel 11 introduces a new default application structure with fewer default files.
 Namely, new Laravel applications contain fewer service providers, middleware, and configuration files.

 However, we do **not recommend** that Laravel 10 applications upgrading to Laravel 11 attempt to migrate their application structure, as Laravel 11 has been carefully tuned to also support the Laravel 10 application structure.

+<a name="task-scheduling"></a>
+### Task Scheduling

+**Likelyhood Of Impact: High**

+Laravel 11 no longer support the use of `app/Console/Kernel.php` to manage scheduled tasks, Your scheduled tasks should now be defined in the application's `routes/console.php` file.

+Refer to the [Task Scheduling](/docs/{{version}}/scheduling) documentation page to understand how to use the Schedule Facade through the examples provided for the different cases.

 <a name="authentication"></a>
 ### Authentication